Yuan-ManX/audio-development-tools/README.md

 * [Bass Studio](https://github.com/nidefawl/bass-studio) - Bass Studio is a Digital Audio Workstation (DAW) written in C++.
 Windows, MacOS and Linux builds are provided.
 Both VST2 and CLAP plugin format are supported.
 * [GridSound](https://github.com/gridsound/daw) - GridSound is a work-in-progress open-source digital audio workstation developed with HTML5 and more precisely with the new Web Audio API.
 * [Meadowlark](https://github.com/MeadowlarkDAW/Meadowlark) - Meadowlark is a (work in progress) FREE and open-source DAW (Digital Audio Workstation) for Linux, Mac and Windows.
 It aims to be a powerful recording, composing, editing, sound designing, mixing, and mastering tool for artists around the world, while also being intuitive and customizable.
+* [Mixxx](https://github.com/mixxxdj/mixxx) - Mixxx is Free DJ software that gives you everything you need to perform live mixes.

 ## <span id="sa">Spatial Audio (SA)</span>